revaturelabs/interviewquestions/Java/Java 8/method reference.md

  ---

-4. Write the syntax for Reference to an instance method of a particular object?
+4. Write the syntax for Reference to an instance method of a particular object.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)